 The pandemic has driven many companies to go online.
-In order to survive, businesses have shifted focus to online channels like: digital advertising, online selling or ecommerce, and social media marketing.
+To survive, businesses have shifted focus to online channels like digital advertising, online selling or eCommerce, and social media marketing.
 This massive shift increases the demand for digital skills.

 Businesses determined to improve training and development programs can conduct digital skills training internally or externally through online courses or with the help of training consultants.

 On the other hand, managers can rely on online training courses or refer to training consultants.
-Getting external help saves time and the effort of building or improving training programs.
+Getting external help saves time and effort in building or improving training programs.

 Many available online courses already offer the digital skills training required by most companies.
 For specialized training, businesses can get the help of training consultants to build programs and determine the best methods of training.